New Report Says Technology Built Into Chinese-Made Cargo Cranes Could Be a Trojan Horse for US Seaports

 A joint statement about the report from Reps.
 John Moolenaar (R-Mich.), Mark Green (R-Tenn.), and Carlos Gimenez (R-Fla.) said the United States was risking its economic security for short-term financial gain by purchasing Chinese equipment for U.S. infrastructure.

 “We have given the CCP the ability to track the movement of goods through our ports or even halt port activity at the drop of a hat,” they stated.
+“Amid China’s aggression in the Indo-Pacific, our greatest geopolitical adversary could wield this power to influence global military and commercial activity in the event of escalation.”

 The U.S. maritime sector is “dangerously reliant” on equipment and technology that has been manufactured and assembled in China, such as ship-to-shore cranes and container handling equipment, according to the report.

-“Those container cranes are not cranes,” Col. Mills said.
+“Those container cranes are not cranes,” Mills said.
 “They’re IP endpoints on a worldwide intelligence collection system.”

-The report also noted that Chinese state-owned enterprises, including ZPMC, have made concerted efforts to increase their influence through underpricing equipment and technology, making it more attractive than their competitors.
+The report also noted that Chinese state-owned enterprises, including ZPMC, have made concerted efforts to increase their influence through underpricing equipment and technology, making it more attractive than their competitors’.

 ZPMC equipment company accounts for nearly 80 percent of the ship-to-shore cranes used by U.S. ports.